ncamwing/tls-use-cases/draft-camwinget-tls-use-cases.md

 The embedded address and port correction operation requires access to the L7 payload which could be protected by encryption.

-While TLS 1.3 will not prevent the middlebox from performing this function, once a proxy function is established, the middlebox is not able to remove itself from the packet path for the particular session.

 ## Use Case I3 - Compliance {#InboundCompliance}
 Many regulations exist today that include cyber security requirements requiring close inspection of the information traversing through the network.
 For example, organizations that require PCI-DSS {{PCI-DSS}}
 compliance must provide the ability to regularly monitor the network to prevent, detect and minimize impact of a data compromise.  {{PCI-DSS}} Requirement #2 (and Appendix A2 as it concerns TLS) describes the need to be able to detect protocol and protocol usage correctness.
 Further, {{PCI-DSS}} Requirement #10 detailing monitoring capabilities also describe the need to provide network-based audit to ensure that the protocols and configurations are properly used.